 If you allow someone to treat you a certain way, for better or for worse, that’s what you get.
 If you want to make a change, refer to #7, and speak up.
 If you’re thinking about saying it, then it’s best to say it.
 You may not get the answer you like, but at least you'll express yourself.

-If you’re ready to start using these dating tips, check out our recommended dating sites, now.
+If you’re ready to start using these dating tips, check out our recommended dating site reviews, now.